Dec 6, 2024 Cristina Tilley

 Notwithstanding these lingering questions, Gentry’s article is a major contribution to the literature on LOC, properly emphasizing (as most courts have not) the importance of the question whether it is feasible to distinguish, based on ex post evidence, whether the harm to a patient was inevitable or was due to negligence.
 And more generally, she offers an illuminating framework for evaluating the ways in which statistical information can and should be used when the factfinder is considering whether the plaintiff has established legal causation.
 Medical malpractice is the only area of tort law in which most courts have been willing to make wide use of probabilistic statistical information in determining the causation and valuation of harm.
 As Gentry emphasizes, such information is likely to become easier to collect and aggregate in the future.
 It will become increasingly important for courts and scholars to develop justifiable and refined methods for using probabilistic information in fields outside of medical malpractice.
 (P. 422, 462.)
 The insights of Damned Causation will be invaluable as we explore these new horizons.

 Private causes of action for constitutional injuries are doctrinal eels.
-They slither freely among formal legal categories – variously creatures of constitutional law30 and tort;31 of federal jurisdiction32 and even conflict of laws.33 They have no agreed genus name; sometimes they are called Ku Klux Act claims; sometimes Enforcement Act claims; technically claims pursuant to 42 U.S.C.
-Section 1983 and conversationally constitutional tort.34 Because they swim in and out of jurisprudential silos, they elude critical analysis under any single legal lens, virtually demanding interdisciplinary consideration.
+They slither freely among formal legal categories – variously creatures of constitutional law and tort; of federal jurisdiction and even conflict of laws.
+They have no agreed genus name; sometimes they are called Ku Klux Act claims; sometimes Enforcement Act claims; technically claims pursuant to 42 U.S.C.
+Section 1983 and conversationally constitutional tort.
+Because they swim in and out of jurisprudential silos, they elude critical analysis under any single legal lens, virtually demanding interdisciplinary consideration.
 In Colorblind Constitutional Torts, Osagie K. Obasogie and Zachary Newman rise to this challenge, using history, doctrine, corpus linguistics, and critical race theory to pin down constitutional tort and identify an as-yet undiscovered reason that this once-powerful tool of racial justice is falling short of its early promise.

 Because Congress did not trust federal courts to partner with them as change agents, lawmakers endowed themselves with vast power to legislate racially just structures and institutions.
 (P. 1152.)
 Consequently, when white “mobs” comprising private citizens and public officers loosed “terroristic violence” on Black Southerners, Congress used this authority to legislate a forceful remedy – 42 U.S.C.
 Section 1983.
 The authors contend, based on this history, that constitutional tort is inextricable from the Fourteenth Amendment’s “goal of racial equality,” and the production of “new anti-racist equality norms.”
 (Pp. 1151-52.)
 When the Supreme Court authorized Section 1983 actions against marauding police officers in Monroe v.
 Pape nearly a century later, it explicitly reiterated that Section 1983 was tied to the racial equity ambitions of the Fourteenth Amendment.
 (P. 1155.)